appliedepi/intro_course/README.md

 1)  Set up R and RStudio (we will help you do this before and during the course)

-2)  Run this command in the R console:
+2)  Run these commands in your R console:
-    \> `install.packges("learnr")` \> `install.packages("remotes")`
+    `install.packges("learnr")`

-3)  Run this command in the R console:
+    `install.packages("remotes")`

-    \>
+3)  Run this command in your R console:
     `remotes::install_github("appliedepi/introexercises", dep = TRUE, force = TRUE)`
     Follow any prompted instructions regarding necessary updates

-4)  When you want to run an exercise, run the corresponding command listed inthe module information below.
-The tutorial will appear in the upper-right “Tutorial” pane of your RStudio.
-You can proceed, or click the small icon to expand this tutorial into a separate window.
+4)  To open an exercise, run the command listed in the corresponding module information below.
+That tutorial will appear in the upper-right “Tutorial” pane of your RStudio.
+You can proceed in this pane, or click the small icon to expand this tutorial into a separate window.

 # Course slides